 We take many things into consideration when we calculate value.
 It’s more than just the price—it’s what you get for what you pay.
 In other words, who gives you the most bang for your buck?

 Why Corded Reciprocating Saws?

 Despite an onslaught of cordless options, corded reciprocating saws continue to be a relevant sector.
 They’re far less expensive than their cordless counterparts, don’t have runtime issues (unless someone jacks your power supply), and they can take a beating.

-Between the two, cordless saws are catching and sometimes exceeding the cutting speeds of corded.
+Between the two power choices, cordless saws are catching and sometimes exceeding the cutting speeds of corded.
 Most standard 18V reciprocating saws are much faster than the 10 – 12-amp class for corded.
 Cordless models are even lighter weight in many cases.